leadership

 Cymbals

-Sammy is from Baytown, TX but now resides in Plano, TX.
-Sammy is currently completing her Bachelor of Science degree, majoring in Psychology, at Texas A&M Commerce.
+Sammy is from Baytown, TX but now resides in Austin, TX.
+Sammy is currently completing her Masters Degree in ABA at Ball State University.
 Her performance experience began in 2018 with the Raiders Drum Corps and continued in 2021 with Guardians Drum and Bugle Corps.
-She recently aged out at Monarch Independent in 2022.
+She aged out with Monarch Independent in 2022 for her WGI season.

 Randy RitcheyCymbalsRandy has been on the instructional staff for ViP since its inaugural season in 2013.
 He has been involved in the North Texas Indoor scene for a decade, marching with Surround Sound Percussion, Tyler Junior College Indoor, Imperi…